Rest Api in Flask with JSON Web Token in MySQL or MongoDB

 You can find the complete project of the Flask with MongoDB course at:

-Required dependencies or facilities
+Necessary dependencies or installations

 1. https://pythonhosted.org/Flask-JWT/